MrBenC88/HiddenClassicsRPG/README.md

 - Referenced all third party assets. [completed]
 - Added Section for "Instructions for Grader" [completed]
 - Added Specifications to all methods [completed]
+- Added Simplified Text Based Game when exiting in game menu [completed]

-TODO
+TODO (future):
-- Finish Game element portion / write tests if necessary
+- Convert Text Based Game to Actual Game - Finish Game element portion / write tests if necessary

 **References for Sources Utilized in Phase 3**